- Arts Health ECRN

 As the United Nations Convention on the rights of the child is currently being incorporated into Scottish Law, Children's rights have increasingly become a hot topic amongst politicians, lawmakers and educators.
 Marion and Jill work at Children's Parliament as part of their Dignity in School programme.
 They use arts and creative practices to ensure that children's rights are met at school and in their local communities as well as to create a safe space for them to be happy, healthy and valued.
 Play and fun are a key part of this learning process, aiming to support both adults and children in that journey.
 But how do we ensure as duty-bearers, we have a child rights-based approach?
 What are the roles of the arts and play-based activities in this?
 What does research led by children look like?
 Marion and Jill will be joined by P6 learners from Redwell Primary School in Alloa to examine these questions and more.
 They've been working together for the past few months to create behaviour school policy made for pupils, by pupils and with pupils.

-To sign up to this exciting session, visit the Arts Play Health website and join their mailing list.
+To sign up to these exciting sessions, join the mailing list for the Arts Play Health Community by clicking here.
 You will then be sent the meeting joining details ahead of the day.